smithWEBtek/bialowieza_books/README.md

 Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/dakaras/bialowieza_books/issues.
 ALl contributors are expected to adhere to the contributor code of conduct.

+License

+The app is available as open source under the terms of the MIT License.